Tōshi Yoshida

-Tōshi Yoshida (吉田 遠志, Yoshida Tōshi) was a Japanese printmaking artist associated with the sōsaku-hanga movement, and son of shin-hanga artist Hiroshi Yoshida.
+Tōshi Yoshida (吉田 遠志, Yoshida Tōshi) was a Japanese printmaking artist associated with the sōsaku-hanga movement, and was the son of shin-hanga artist Hiroshi Yoshida.

 Childhood

 One of Yoshida's legs was paralysed during his early childhood.
 Not being able to attend school, he enjoyed watching animals and his father's printmaking workshop.
 Encouraged by his grandmother Rui Yoshida, Tōshi often sketched animals.

 Early artistic development

 Yoshida's artistic career was a long struggle between fidelity to his father's legacy and freedom from it.
-Hiroshi Yoshida, a shin-hanga landscape artist, dictated Tōshi's early artistic development.
 In 1926, Tōshi chose animals as his primary subjects to distinguish himself from his father, who was a landscape printmaker.
 However, in the 1930s, Tōshi started making landscape paintings and prints similar to his father's works.
 Father and son traveled together and even painted side by side.
-From 1930 to 1931, Hiroshi and Tōshi traveled to India, Shanghai, Hong Kong, Malaysia, Singapore, Calcutta, and Burma.
+From 1930 to 1931, Hiroshi and Tōshi traveled to India, Shanghai, Hong Kong, Malaysia, Singapore and Burma.

 In 1940 he married Kiso Yoshida (née Katsura) and they soon had five sons.